razo7/githubissues-operator/README.md

 ## Ongoing Work
 + Writing unit tests for the following cases (they should pass and cover):
-    + close issue on delete (check is good but somehow it don't delete the CR...)
+    + close issue on delete (check is good but somehow it doesn't delete the CR...)
 + Running Webhook cluster

 ## Future Work